Iran nuclear deal parties try to defuse tensions

 'TURBULENT' WEEKS AHEAD

-President-elect Biden has said he is willing to return to the deal but has revealed little else about forthcoming US strategy on the question.

-On Wednesday Iran's supreme leader Ayatollah Ali Khamenei warned Iranians not to "trust the enemy", saying: "Enmities are not limited to Trump's America and will not end just because he has left office."

-Before the start of Wednesday's talks, Russia's ambassador to international organisations in Vienna, Mikhail Ulyanov, tweeted that the focus would be on how to "preserve the nuclear deal and ensure its full and balanced implementation".
+Russia's ambassador to international organisations in Vienna, Mikhail Ulyanov, tweeted that those present at Wednesday's meeting "confirmed their firm commitment to the nuclear deal, as well as readiness to undertake intensive diplomatic efforts to ensure its full implementation".

-"The role of (the) US in this regard will inevitably be discussed," he added.

-Another diplomat said the Iranians had been told "to comply with the deal, to give space to diplomacy and above all to implement the law" passed by the Iranian parliament.
+Another diplomat speaking on condition of anonymity said the Iranians had been told "to comply with the deal, to give space to diplomacy and above all not to implement the law" to expand the nuclear programme and end inspections.

 Analyst Ellie Geranmayeh of the European Council on International Relations said that "the next few weeks are likely to be turbulent on the nuclear file, with proponents of maximum pressure against Iran working hard to spoil chances of diplomacy and stabilisation of the agreement."